A dashboard in the FullStory app showing session replay metrics and rage clicks

 • Moosejaw — retail/ecommerce — time saved solving bugs with replay has enabled them to go beyond reactive bug-fixing to proactive bug-finding.

-• Fortive–industrial technology–Fortive has over 20 brands in its portfolio, and each uses FullStory to better understand why customers choose not to buy and to run smarter digital experiments.
+• Fortive–industrial technology–Fortive has over 20 brands in its portfolio, and each uses Fullstory to better understand why customers choose not to buy and to run smarter digital experiments.

 • Sendoso–SaaS, shipping platform–personalizes customer interactions, conserves engineering time, and ideates new features.

-• Younique–peer-to-peer marketing—increases conversion rates, reduces time-to-checkout, and smoothes internal communication using FullStory.
+• Younique–peer-to-peer marketing—increases conversion rates, reduces time-to-checkout, and smoothes internal communication using Fullstory.

 Engineers’ time is expensive, which makes tools that speed up bug reproduction extremely valuable.
 Session replay is a powerful analytics tool that can dramatically reduce the time it takes to understand and eliminate software glitches, coding errors, and other pesky bugs on websites and web applications.